 \section{Suppression of turbulence and demise of the MTI}

-We run two- and three-dimensional simulations to study the impact of whistler-suppressed thermal conduction on the MTI (i.e. $\alpha\neq0)$, and compare the results against our reference run ($\alpha=0)$.
+We ran 2D and 3D simulations to study the impact of whistler-suppressed thermal conduction on the MTI (i.e., $\alpha\neq0)$ and to compare the results against our reference run ($\alpha=0)$.

-In Fig.~\ref{fig:whistler_suppression_1D_2D}b we show a snapshot of a representative 2D MTI run with whistler-suppression at saturation.
-The simulation has been initialized with a weak uniform magnetic field in the horizontal direction and no external forcing (see Appendix~\ref{appD} for further details).
-We note that despite the significant suppression of thermal diffusivity, the character of MTI-turbulence remains qualitatively the same: hot plumes rise across the box, cold plumes sink.
+In Fig.~\ref{fig:whistler_suppression_1D_2D}b we show a snapshot of a representative 2D MTI run with whistler suppression at saturation.
+The simulation was initialized with a weak uniform magnetic field in the horizontal direction and no external forcing (see Appendix~\ref{appD} for further details).
+We note that despite the significant suppression of thermal diffusivity, the character of MTI turbulence remains qualitatively the same: hot plumes rise across the box, cold plumes sink.
 The shape of the plumes traces the morphology of the magnetic field.
 The volume average of $\chi / \chi_0$ is less than $20\%$, but the spatial distribution is highly inhomogeneous and correlates strongly with $\tilde{\beta}$.
 Conversely, the correlation with $L_{\rmn{T},\parallel}$ (not shown) is weaker.